 No there are no tigers in Bali.
 The Bali tiger once lived on the island of Bali but they never had a big population plus Bali is not a big enough island to support a large population of tigers.
 The tigers were hunted by humans and a loss of their habitat, plus problems finding food eventually caused their extinction sometime in the 1940s.

-In this post, we will go through are their tigers in Bali and more.
+In this post, we will go through whether are their tigers in Bali.
 Let’s get started!

 Learn More About Bali